EscVM/TensorFlow_Face_Recognition/README.md

 But, wait!
 Where is the recognition part?
 Hey, clever question!

 After getting our embedded representations, we compare it with a database with known faces.
-Faces that we want to recognize with our Virtual Security Assistant.
+Faces that we want to recognize with our Face Recognition Assistant.
 About this, the framework let you easily capture a video where then automatically extracts some frames that are processed by the already explained pipeline.
 At the end of this "video capturing" procedure we have for each person inserted in the system a list of N embedded vectors.
 So, simply at run time we compare our extracted new embeddings with our database list.

 We can do that in three different ways: